zitouni/oai-cn5g-fed/docs/TROUBLESHOOT_COTS_UE_TRAFFIC.md

 `COTS-UE` means `Commercial Off-The-Shelf UE`.

-Prior to `2022.w12` tag, if you were deploying a `minimalist` or `basic` OAI 5G CN, you see the following issue:
+Prior to `2022.w12` tag, if you were deploying a `minimalist` or `basic` OAI 5G CN, you would see the following issue:

 * Ping operations from `ext-dn` to `COTS-UE` or from `COTS-UE` to `ext-dn` were OK
 * `TCP` iperf traffic test was OK in `Downlink` and `Uplink`